breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

 weather_thunderstorm_day_2
 weather_thunderstorm_day_3
 ```
-All of the animator resources should be stored in `res/animator` with XML format.
+All the animator resources should be stored in `res/animator` with XML format.
 Similar to weather icons, if you want to change the file name, you should:
 1. Create a animator filter in `res/xml`, for exmaple: `icon_provider_animator_filter.xml`.
-2. Declear the real file names in `icon_provider_animator_filter.xml`:
+2. Declare the real file names in `icon_provider_animator_filter.xml`:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <resources>